amiut/wp-psr12cs/README.md

 - PSR-12 rules
 - WordPress coding standards rules (except the rules that contradict psr-12)
-- A Custom sniff to detect PSR-4 autoloaded classes.
+- A Custom sniff to detect PSR-4 autoloaded classes